History of Ukrainians in Baltimore: 20th century

 By the 1940s, the Ukrainian community in Highlandtown numbered around 1,200.

 Many Ukrainians fled to Baltimore from the 1930s to the 1950s in order to escape political persecution, labor camps, the Holodomor famine, or deportation to Siberia.
 Every year Ukrainian refugees and their children and grandchildren celebrate their good fortune on Thanksgiving Day by giving a toast and playing a game of football in Patterson Park.
 On 29 May 2008, the city of Baltimore held a candlelight commemoration for the Holodomor at the War Memorial Plaza in front of City Hall.
 This ceremony was part of the larger international journey of the "International Holodomor Remembrance Torch", which began in Kyiv and made its way through thirty-three countries.
 Twenty-two other US cities were also visited during the tour.
 Then-Mayor Sheila Dixon presided over the ceremony and declared 29 May to be "Ukrainian Genocide Remembrance Day in Baltimore".
 She referred to the Holodomor as "among the worst cases of man's inhumanity towards man".

 In 1969, the Ukrainian American Citizen's Club granted usage and maintenance of the Ukrainian National Home to the Dnipro Ukrainian Club.

 Beginning in the 1970s, large numbers of Ukrainian Jews immigrated to Baltimore in order to escape antisemitism in the then Soviet Union.
 In the early 1980s, about 70% of the Soviet Jews in Baltimore had immigrated from the then Ukrainian Soviet Socialist Republic.
 One-third came from Odesa, Baltimore's sister-city at the time.

 Ze Mean Bean Café in Fell's Point opened in 1995.
 It is a restaurant which offers Ukrainian cuisine, as well as other Slavic and Eastern European fare.
-The restaurant was founded by Yvonne Dornic as an ode to Ivan Dornic, her Czechoslovakian-born Carpatho-Rusyn father.
+The restaurant was founded by Yvonne Dornic as an ode to Ivan Dornic, her Czechoslovak-born Carpatho-Rusyn father.